Afshin-A/Obsidian/CS/DotNET/Struct Vs Record Vs Class.md

 Struct is a value type.
 It's passed by value.
-It is stored in the [[Stack vs. Heap in System Memory#Stack|stack]] Class is a reference type.
+It is stored in the [[How Application Memory Works#Stack|stack]] Class is a reference type.
 It's passed by reference.
-It's stored in the [[Stack vs. Heap in System Memory#Heap|heap]].
+It's stored in the [[How Application Memory Works#Heap|heap]].

 Record is basically a class but with a few twists:
 - Equality comparison is based on the fields, just like a Struct